VMBoehm/BestPractices/README.md

     - your training strategy.
     - parameter and architecture space you explored in order to find your best working model (how much fine tuning required)
 - Robustness/Stability:
-  - Show that the model still performs its task reliably under distributional shifts. (= if the test data is slightly different to the training data) or argue why this is not an issue in your specific application.
+  - Show that the model still performs its task reliably under distributional shifts/ adversarial attacks. (= if the test data is slightly different to the training data) or argue why this is not an issue in your specific application.
 - Uncertainty Estimates/ Biases:
   - Quantify the uncertainty of your model prediction.
   - Show that your uncertainty estimates are reliable.